mixmaxhq/custody/README.md

 By default, custody uses `/usr/local/var/custody` to store information and to enable [probe](https://github.com/mixmaxhq/custody-probe)->custody communication.
 You can override this directory by specifying the `CUSTODY_PROC_DIR` environment variable.

+**Caution:** Read https://github.com/mixmaxhq/custody/issues/80 to see how to properly configure this variable.

 ## Usage

 Make sure that Supervisor is running.
 Then run